England land in Brazil, upbeat and undeterred

 "We've always had our focus of course on the day when we would arrive in Brazil, and perhaps even more focus on Manaus.

-"But now we've got a full week to prepare here and that will be very useful to us because we need to acclimatize to the conditions.
+"But now we've got a full week to prepare here and that will be very useful to us because we need to acclimatise to the conditions.

 "Now we have one further week to make certain that when we kick off in Manaus we will be 100 percent."